We Are the World: Reception

-Despite the song's commercial success, "We Are the World" received mixed reviews from journalists, music critics, and the public at the time.
-American journalist Greil Marcus felt that the song sounded like a Pepsi jingle.
+"We Are the World" received mixed reviews.
+American journalist Greil Marcus felt that it sounded like a Pepsi jingle.
 He wrote that "the constant repetition of 'There's a choice we're making' conflates with Pepsi's trademarked 'The choice of a new generation' in a way that, on the part of Pepsi-contracted song writers Michael Jackson and Lionel Richie, is certainly not intentional, and even more certainly beyond the realm of serendipity."
 Marcus added, "In the realm of contextualization, 'We Are the World' says less about Ethiopia than it does about Pepsi—and the true result will likely be less that certain Ethiopian individuals will live, or anyway live a bit longer than they otherwise would have, than that Pepsi will get the catch phrase of its advertising campaign sung for free by Ray Charles, Stevie Wonder, Bruce Springsteen, and all the rest."
 Professor and activist Reebee Garofalo agreed, calling the line "We're saving our own lives" a "distasteful element of self-indulgence".
 He asserted that the artists of USA for Africa were proclaiming "their own salvation for singing about an issue they will never experience on behalf of a people most of them will never encounter".

 In contrast, Stephen Holden of The New York Times praised the phrase "There's a choice we're making, We're saving our own lives".
 He wrote that the line assumed "an extra emotional dimension when sung by people with superstar mystiques".
 Holden wrote that the song was "an artistic triumph that transcends its official nature".
 He noted that unlike Band Aid's "Do They Know It's Christmas", the vocals on "We Are the World" were "artfully interwoven" and emphasized the individuality of each singer.
 Holden concluded that "We Are the World" was "a simple, eloquent ballad" and a "fully [sic]realized pop statement that would sound outstanding even if it weren't recorded by stars".

 The song proved popular with both young and old listeners.
-People in Columbia, Missouri, reported they bought more than one copy of the single, some buying up to five copies of the record at one time.
+People in Columbia, Missouri reported they bought more than one copy of the single, some buying up to five copies of the record at one time.

-According to music critic and Bruce Springsteen biographer Dave Marsh, "We Are the World" was not widely accepted within the rock music community.
-The author revealed that the song was "despised" for what it was not: "a rock record, a critique of the political policies that created the famine, a way of finding out how and why famines occur, an all-inclusive representation of the entire worldwide spectrum of post-Presley popular music".
-Marsh revealed that he felt some of the criticisms were right, while others were silly.
-He claimed that despite the sentimentality of the song, "We Are the World" was a large-scale pop event with serious political overtones.
+According to the music critic and Springsteen biographer Dave Marsh, "We Are the World" was not widely accepted within the rock music community.
+Marsh said it was dismissed as it was not "a rock record, a critique of the political policies that created the famine, a way of finding out how and why famines occur, an all-inclusive representation of the entire worldwide spectrum of post-Presley popular music".
+Though Marsh agreed with some of the criticisms, he felt that, despite its sentimentality, "We Are the World" was a large-scale pop event with serious political overtones.